CHARGED: Formerly, Zero Emission Vehicle Infrastructure Support Program (ZEVISP)

 To help meet this need, Natural Resources Canada (NRCan) provides funding to support new charging stations through its Zero Emission Vehicle Infrastructure Program (ZEVIP).
 Pollution Probe has received funding from ZEVIP as a delivery organization, empowering us to select eligible recipients and award funding to support new EV charging stations across Canada.

-Our program will run until March 31, 2024, with funding awarded on a first-come, first-serve basis.
-We are delivering our program in collaboration with FLO, Canada’s leading provider of EV charging stations, as our preferred EVSE provider.
+Our program will run until March 31, 2025, with funding awarded on a first-come, first-serve basis.
+We are prioritizing non-urban locations across Canada, with FLO, Canada’s leading provider of EV charging stations, as our preferred EVSE provider.

 Pollution Probe anticipates that our program will ultimately support between 500 and 600 new charging sites for Canadians, representing a major portion of the national network.